-How is Bruce Willis' health?
-What to know about his dementia diagnosis and illness
+Bruce Willis' daughter shares new video from Thanksgiving: 'My guy'

 “Seeing my father hold my daughter today was something I will treasure for the rest of my life.
 His sweetness and love for her was so pure and beautiful,” Rumer Willis wrote on Instagram on June 18.
 “Papa I’m so lucky to have you and so is Lou.
 Thank you for being the silliest, most loving, coolest Daddio a girl could ask for.
 Best Girl Dad in the game …”

-Also for Father's Day 2023, Emma Heming Willis shared that she has "deep appreciation and respect" for her husband as he continues to father their daughters, Mabel and Evelyn, as his illness progresses.
+Also for Father's Day 2023, Heming Willis shared that she has "deep appreciation and respect" for her husband as he continues to father daughters Mabel and Evelyn, as his illness progresses.
 "Where it might not be 'conventional,' what he’s teaching them will span generations.
 Unconditional love, kindness, strength, compassion, patience, generosity, resilience," she wrote on Instagram.

 A few days later, on her birthday, the mother of two, who turned 45, shared a selfie with Bruce Willis, alongside a message encouraging her followers to support the caregivers in her life.

-Note: CORRECTION (Nov.
-12, 2023, 4:34 p.m.): An earlier version of this story misstated the source of Tallulah Willis' update on Bruce Willis' health.
-The interview was on "The Drew Barrymore Show," not "The Kelly Clarkson Show."